fpereiro/gotoB/readme.md

 The first step in our conceptual journey is to understand **the difference between a website and a webapp**.
 Websites started existing in the Christmas of 1990 when the World Wide Web was launched.
 A website is 1) a document composed of HTML; 2) that is identified by an Uniform Resource Locator (URL).
 A web browser, when visiting a given URL, will load and then display the document.

 The web was revolutionary because - ruthlessly summarizing - 1) HTML could be interpreted by different browsers to fit different screen sizes; and 2) there was a single information space (the web) on which every document could live, accessible under its own URL.
 A third crucial feature of the web are links.
 Links allow connecting one webpage to another.
 By doing so, the web space can be traversed in different ways, allowing all sorts of possibilities.
-As natural as the web seems to us in 2020, these were real innovations were not obvious in the least.
+As natural as the web seems to us in 2020, these were real innovations, not obvious in the least.
 They are the bedrock on which webapps are built.

 Webpages are stored as files on a server, and are served as-is to a web browser that requested them.
 Webpages, thus, are *static*.
 The same URL yields the same HTML.
 If a webpage is updated, then the HTML will change, but it will change for everyone that requests the page since the update.